azavea/azavea-branding-guide/identity/02-company.md

 ## Mission statement
 Developed in 2010, our mission statement is a good one to refresh yourself with to remind you of what Azavea is about.
 We primarily use our mission statement as an introduction to the company ethos on our website as well as within proposals and RFPs.

-> Our mission is to apply geospatial technology for positive civic, social and environmental impact while advancing the state-of-the-art through research.
+> Our mission is to apply geospatial technology, data analysis, and research for positive civic, social and environmental impact.

 ## Taglines
 Each of the below taglines can accompany our logo.
 They should never be used together, nor altered to fit within a containing sentence.
-For more information on how to visually use a tagline with our logo, see <a href="{{ "/logo/index.html" | prepend: site.baseurl }}">the Logo page.</a>
+For more information on how to visually use a tagline with our logo, see <a href="{{ "design/logo.html" | prepend: site.baseurl }}">the Logo page.</a>

 > Beyond Dots on a Map